Life As an Occupational Health or Safety Specialist

 |District of Columbia||$90,540|

-What Tools & Technology do Occupational Health and Safety Specialists Use?
+Tools & Technologies Used by Occupational Health and Safety Specialists

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Occupational Health and Safety Specialists:

 - Microsoft Excel

 - Microsoft Word

 - Microsoft Project

 - Microsoft Active Server Pages ASP

 - EcoLogic ADAM Indoor Air Quality and Analytical Data Management